TomConlin/trouble_w_triples/README.md

 #### T-D:
 	join -j2 data/ID_all_triplets_gutted.tab data/locus_voucher_doublets_all.tab | wc -l
-	join: file 2 is not in sorted order
-	join: file 1 is not in sorted order
 	69

 #### T-D!:
 	join -j2 data/ID_all_triplets_gutted.tab data/locus_voucher_doublets_all.tab | cut -f1  -d ' '| sort -u | wc -l
-	join: file 2 is not in sorted order
-	join: file 1 is not in sorted order
 	30

 #### D-D:
 	join -j2 data/ID_all_doublets.tab data/locus_voucher_doublets_all.tab  | wc -l
-	join: file 2 is not in sorted order
 	283,875  ... that is a scary number

 	cut -f2  data/ID_all_doublets.tab  | sort | uniq -c | sort -nr | head